ArnavBansal11/chilee/readme.md

 # Chilee

-Chilee is a beginner friendly programming language names after (you guessed it), eSpice.
+Chilee is a beginner friendly programming language named after (you guessed it), eSpice.
+Currently its only available for Windows but Linux support is coming soon

 ## Installation
 1. Download the project as a ZIP file